vma/logger/README.md

 that the latter does not containt the two last fields (referrer and user agent)

 The full explanation of the log formats can be found at http://stackoverflow.com/a/9234855

+The `CombinedLogger` and `CommonLogger` functions accept an `io.Writer` parameter so, you can easily write to a file instead of stdout.